tconstans/ansible_apache_vhost/README.md

 apache_php_socket: {{ apache_base_dir }}/php-fpm.sock
 apache_use_php: true
 apache_use_ssl: true
+apache_use_dns: true - wether we setup up dns A and CNAME records
 apache_use_zabbix: true - wether we install script to monitor certificate expiry date
 apache_use_certbot: true
 apache_use_stats: true